-Cited by the Rochester Democrat and Chronicle as a “local prodigy,” American born pianist Joseph Irrera has concertized throughout the United States and Europe with appearances at Carnegie Hall, The Kennedy Center, and the Moulin d’Ande International Music Festival in France.
+Cited by the Rochester Democrat and Chronicle as a “local prodigy,” American born pianist Joseph Irrera has concertized across the globe with appearances at Carnegie Hall, The Kennedy Center, Spivey Hall, and Eastman’s Kodak and Kilbourn Halls.
 At the age of 18 he made his debut with the Rochester Philharmonic Orchestra performing Rachmaninoff’s Second Piano Concerto.
-Additional concerto performances include appearances with the Rochester Philharmonic Youth Orchestra, the Penfield Symphony, and the Genesee Symphony Orchestra.
+Additional concerto performances include appearances with the Rochester Philharmonic Youth Orchestra, Pacific Chamber Orchestra, Penfield Symphony, Genesee Symphony Orchestra, and Georgia Symphony Orchestra.
 He has collaborated with conductors Christopher Seaman, Leonard Slatkin, Delta David Gier, and Raffaele Ponti.
-Internationally he has performed throughout Germany, Bulgaria, Italy, France, and Costa Rica.
+Internationally he has performed throughout Europe and Latin America.

-In addition to his solo piano concert engagements, Joseph is also very active appearing with his brother, violinist John.
-As an internationally acclaimed piano and violin duo, the Irrera Brothers have toured throughout the United States and abroad.
-In 2012 they released their first album and have also recently made their third concert appearance in Carnegie Hall.
+In addition to his solo piano concert engagements, Joseph is also very active as a chamber musician appearing with his brother, violinist John.
+The internationally acclaimed Irrera Brothers Piano & Violin Duo has appeared throughout the United States, Europe, and Central America.
+They made their Carnegie Hall Debut in 2009, and were invited back in 2012 and again in 2013.
 The Irrera Brothers are on the artist roster of New York City management firm, Parker Artists.

-In 2000 Joseph graduated from the Eastman School of Music’s Community Education Division with Honors in Piano.
-Joseph then remained at the Eastman School earning his Bachelor’s Degree with Distinction in 2005.
-Upon completing his degrees at Eastman, Joseph studied at the Peabody Conservatory of the Johns Hopkins University earning his Masters Degree in Piano Performance in 2007.
-Most recently in 2014 Joseph completed the Doctor of Musical Arts Degree at the Eastman School of Music in Piano Performance and Literature with a minor in Pedagogy.
+Joseph received his diploma in Piano with Honors from the Eastman School of Music’s Community Education Division in 2000.
+He remained at the Eastman School where he completed his Bachelor’s Degree in Performance with Distinction in 2005.
+After his degrees at Eastman, Joseph was accepted to the Peabody Conservatory of the Johns Hopkins University where he earned his Masters Degree in Piano Performance in 2007.
+He went on to complete the Doctor of Musical Arts Degree in 2014, at the Eastman School of Music in Piano Performance and Literature, with a minor in Pedagogy.

 Joseph is a Steinway Artist.